1970 Asunción Israeli Embassy attack

 The 1970 Asunción Israeli Embassy shooting was a terrorist attack on May 4, 1970, that took place at the Israeli embassy building in Asunción, Paraguay.
 Two embassy secretaries were shot by two Palestinian men rumored to have belonged to Fatah.
-It was the first attack against an Israeli embassy.

 Attack

-On the morning of May 4, 1970, at approximately 10:30 a.m., two young Arab men approached the reception of the Israeli Embassy, asking to see the Israeli ambassador to Paraguay, Benjamin Varon.
+On the morning of May 4, 1970, at approximately 10:30 a.m., two young Arab men approached the reception of the Israeli Embassy building in Asunción, Paraguay, asking to see the Israeli ambassador to Paraguay, Benjamin Varon.
 Embassy secretaries Diana Zawluk and Edna Peer tended to the pair and informed them that the ambassador was not present at the time.
 The two men then left.
 An hour later, at around 11:30 a.m., they returned to the embassy and opened fire at the two women who had spoken to them earlier.
 Peer died later at a hospital and Zahluk was critically injured.
 The perpetrators fled before being apprehended by police shortly after.